QossayZeineddin/attendance-remote-services-ASAL-APP/README.md

-attendance-remote-services-ASAL-APP
-Last task at ASAL traning work in aap we applecation which my task was to create a calender for superviser empolyee to view statuse of their employees and when clike one a day viwo a list of emoplyees name and id and statuse in that day
+Attendance-remote-services-ASAL-APP: Last task at ASAL training work in aap  application which my task was to create a calender for supervisor employee to view status of their employees and when click one a day view a list of employees name and id and status in that day